zilov/hsat2_transcript_analysis/README.md

 * Mapping of the transcript sequence on the genome was performed using the standalone version of [BLAST v2.12.0+](https://doi.org/10.1186/1471-2105-10-421) with parameters -task blastn and -perc-ident 0.8.
 * The resulting mapping results were converted to BED format using [blast2bed](https://github.com/nterhoeven/blast2bed).
 * [USCS Genome Browser](http://www.genome.org/cgi/doi/10.1101/gr.229102) of Human genome T2T-CHM13v2.0 (GCA_009914755.4) was used to visualize the localization of the transcript sequence on chromosomes.

+Clone repository and use hsat2_analysis.ipynb notebook to repeat the analysis.